There are lots of very technical descriptions of what kinesiology is and isn’t on the internet. Here is my explanation:

 What are some of the specific benefits of the treatment?

-The treatment balances the energy system and reduces stress in the body resulting in better organ function, a calmer mind and often a restoration of hope.
+The treatment balances the energy system and reduces stress in the body resulting in better organ function, increased physical comfort, a calmer mind and often restoration of hope.
 Generally, when we are balanced we feel clearer, have more energy and are more able to achieve our goals in life.

 If you have no specific ‘issues’ then a regular balance (the name for the treatment) will result in a feeling of wellbeing, calm and relaxation.